Data Processing¶

 If you paint an area in which the number of polygons exceeds the value specified in the settings dialog (see Warnings), a message will appear prompting you to either ignore the value, which means that processing may take longer, or cancel the operation.

-Preparing Models To Export
+Preparing Models To Export¶

-Moving, Rotating and Scaling (Transformation Tool)
+Moving, Rotating and Scaling (Transformation Tool)¶

 The Transformation tool allows you to move, rotate or scale objects in the 3D View window.

-To access this tool, open the Editor panel and select Transformation tool by either clicking 3d_tool_move or hitting T. The panel will open, displaying three tabs that correspond to different modes for altering the object position in the global coordinate system.
+.
+The panel will open, displaying three tabs that correspond to different modes for altering the object position in the global coordinate system.
 The name of the active mode appears at the bottom of the 3D View window.

-To enter translation mode,
+- To enter translation mode,

-click the Translate tab or hit T. Three input fields will appear in the Editor panel showing the current origin coordinates (in millimeters) of the local coordinate system.
+.
+Three input fields will appear in the Editor panel showing the current origin coordinates (in millimeters) of the local coordinate system.
 The initial position of the local coordinate system will be in the center of the global one.
-To translate an object, do either of the following:
+To translate an object, do either of the following:- Enter the new coordinate values for the local system using the input fields in the Editor panel.
+To adjust the position only along a specific axis, first hit the corresponding

-• Freely translate the object in the 3D View window by dragging the control square.
+key. - Freely translate the object in the 3D View window by dragging the control square.
 Or translate the object along a specific axis by dragging only the necessary control arrow near the control square (see Figure 127).

 Note